RobDWaller/robdwaller.github.io/_posts/2020-02-28-closing-down-fakers-app.md

 - Do minimise your [code complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
 - Do write some documentation.

-There have been two attempts over the years to rewrite the application so it works better, [one a few years ago]() and [one more recently]().
+There have been two attempts over the years to rewrite the application so it works better, [one a few years ago](https://github.com/RobDWaller/FakersTwo) and [one more recently](https://github.com/RobDWaller/fakers-zero).
 But the task is too complex for a developer who's outlook on software development has fundamentally changed.
-Eight year's ago I had no idea what a unit test was, now I'm a [Test Driven Development evangelist](https://en.wikipedia.org/wiki/Test-driven_development).
+Eight years ago I had no idea what a unit test was, now I'm a [Test Driven Development evangelist](https://en.wikipedia.org/wiki/Test-driven_development).
 I'm now far more aware of the importance of making software function correctly and this means tasks take longer but the outcomes are better.

 More importantly though my heart is no longer in the project, my life has moved on.
 I got engaged, bought a house and I recently had my first child, my son Jacob was born in December 2019.
 I also have [new software projects](https://github.com/RobDWaller/ReallySimpleJWT) which take up my time and require my support.
 Put simply I can't maintain the project in the same way I did 4 or 5 years ago.